DC Universe (franchise): Chapter One: Gods and Monsters

 In January 2023, the DCU was reported to be a "broad but not blanket reset" of the DCEU.
 On January 31, Gunn and Safran unveiled the first projects from the DCU slate.
 They revealed the writers who had been working with them on the overall story for the DCU: Drew Goddard, Jeremy Slater, The Flash writer Christina Hodson, Christal Henry, and comic book writer Tom King.
 The writers took inspiration from the Star Wars franchise, which has "different times, different places, different things", as well as from the series Game of Thrones (2011–2019) and its morally complex characters.
 The group had planned two "chapters" of story for the eight-to-ten-year plan, with the potential for more chapters after that.
-The first chapter was titled "Gods and Monsters" and its first five films were Superman: Legacy (later retitled Superman), The Authority, The Brave and the Bold, Supergirl: Woman of Tomorrow (later retitled Supergirl), and Swamp Thing.
+The first chapter was titled "Gods and Monsters" and its first five films were Superman: Legacy, The Authority, The Brave and the Bold, Supergirl: Woman of Tomorrow, and Swamp Thing; Legacy and Woman of Tomorrow subsequently had their subtitles dropped.
 Its first five television series were Creature Commandos, Waller, Lanterns, Paradise Lost, and Booster Gold.
 Any DC projects that did not fit within the shared universe would be labeled "DC Elseworlds".
 Gunn said the slate combined DC's "diamond characters", such as Superman, Batman, and Wonder Woman, with lesser-known characters who they hoped would become just as popular.
 He chose not to retell the origin stories of Superman and Batman because "everyone knows them" already, and pushed back against a suggestion that the DCU was focusing on "niche" characters that only interested comic book fans.
+He defended the initial slate selection and its different tones and styles by comparing it to the vastly different tones throughout DC Comics publications.
 Gunn reflected in September 2025 that DC Studios would likely not make films featuring lesser-known characters, such as the Authority, because it was more difficult to attract an audience in theaters for them.
 DCU television series were initially all intended for HBO Max (briefly renamed to simply "Max"), but in June 2024, WBD shifted many of its planned big-budget Max series to be HBO originals beginning in 2025, including upcoming DCU series such as Lanterns.

+Drew Goddard, Jeremy Slater, Christina Hodson, and Tom King serve as members of the DCU's writers' room, helping plan the franchise's overall story.